20+ Best Things to Do at Woodbine Beach 2023

 Those interested in visiting the beach with their pets may be wondering “Are dogs allowed on Woodbine Beach?”.
 The answer is yes!
 Dogs are allowed on-leash anywhere on the beach.

 Right across from Beaches N’ Cream and directly on the beach is a large off-leash dog park.
-It’s a great spot to let your dog off their leash and run around in this completely fenced area.
+It’s a great spot to let your dog off their leash and run around in this fenced area.
 Just remember to poop and scoop!

 ⭐️ Local Tip: In the winter months, the entire area between the snow fences and the water is off-leash areas for dogs.